What is Net Cash Flow?

 - Repayment of Long-Term Debt = –$20 million

 - Issuance of Common Dividends = –$10 million

-In the cash flow from operations section, the $100 million of net income flows in from the income statement.
+In the cash flow from operations section, the $100 million of net income (“bottom line”) flows from the income statement.

 Since the net income metric must be adjusted for non-cash charges and changes in working capital, we’ll add the $20 million in D&A and subtract the $10 in the change in NWC.

 - Cash Flow from Operations = $110 million + $20 million – $10 million = $110 million

 If the year-over-year (YoY) change in NWC is positive – i.e. net working capital (NWC) increased – the change should reflect an outflow of cash, rather than an inflow.

 For instance, if a company’s accounts receivable balance increased, the impact on cash flow is negative, because the company is owed more money from customers that purchased on credit (and thus this represents cash that has not yet been received).

 Until the payment obligation is fulfilled in cash by the customer, the outstanding dollar amount remains on the balance sheet in the accounts receivable line item.

 - Cash Flow from Investing = – $80 million